kellyschrock/solex-cc/README.md

 ## Building a Worker

-A worker is just like any node app, except it's loaded on the fly by the dispatcher.
+A worker is just like any Node app, except it's loaded on the fly by the dispatcher.
 So if you need specific Node JS modules in your worker, just load them via `require` like you would anywhere else.
 Here are the basic steps to starting a worker project:

 1. Create a directory for your worker project, and `cd` to that directory.
 2. Run `npm init` in that directory.
 3. Run `npm install --save (whatever modules you need)` for each module you require (`serialport`, `jspack`, etc).
 4. Load up the project in whatever IDE you prefer to use.
 5. Implement the worker methods as shown above.
-6.  ???
-7. Profit!

 ### Testing a Worker

 To fully test a worker implementation, it needs to have access to incoming Mavlink messages and be connected to a GCS.
-There is no super-quick and simple way to do this, but it's not _too_ difficult.
+There is no super-quick and simple way to do this, but it's not difficult.

 One reliable way to do it is to run the `solex-cc` web app on your development machine by `cd`ing to the `app` directory of this project and running it via `node app.js`.
 Everything starts up normally, and the worker directories listed under `worker_roots` in the configuration are loaded and run.
 At that point, the app is also listening for UDP broadcasts from apsync or some other UDP broadcaster for Mavlink messages.
 You can use that to receive UDP messages from a vehicle connected on UDP, or SITL.
 Your worker can register for the messages it's interested in seeing, and they'll appear in its `onMavlinkMessage(msg)` function.

 For sending GCS messages, you can just send them from your worker, and it's up to a connected GCS to register for and listen to them.
 You have to write all that yourself.
-The essential point of this project is that you _can_ write a GCS that receives messages from a worker, so that's not really an issue. :smile:
+The essential point of this project is that you _can_ write a GCS that receives messages from a worker, so that's not really an issue.

 ## Installation